Hadley Robinson

-Hadley Robinson, originally Hailey Robinson, (born December 5, 1995) is an American actress.
+Hadley Robinson, (born December 5, 1995) is an American actress.
 Her roles include the box office hit Little Women (2019) where she plays Sallie Gardiner Moffat, the television series Utopia (2020) in the recurring roles of Charlotte and Lily, and Moxie (2021) as the lead, Vivian.

 She played the role of Jeanie Buss in the HBO series Winning Time: The Rise of the Lakers Dynasty.

 In 2023 Robinson starred in the George Clooney-directed film The Boys in the Boat, appearing as Joyce Simdars.

 Early life and education

-Hailey Robinson was born in New York City and grew up in the US state of Vermont.
+Hailey Robinson was born in New York City and grew up in the Vermont.
 There she graduated from Middlebury Union High School in 2013.
 She also lived abroad in England and Switzerland, where she began acting.
 Her formal studies in theater took place at the Interlochen Arts Academy in Michigan and later at Juilliard.
 Robinson's first onscreen roles were in student-directed short films made at Interlochen.